ralphcomplido/accounting-app/docs/common-scenarios/adding-profile-fields.md

       ...
     ```

-3. Open `Identity/Services/IdentityService.cs`.
-This is the service that fulfills all identity-related functionality.
+3. Open `Extensions/ApplicationUserExtensions.cs`.
+This file contains extension methods that map between `ApplicationUser` and DTOs.

-4. Update the `RegisterAsync` method to set the fields on a new `ApplicationUser`.
+4. Update the `ToCreate` method to set the fields on a new `ApplicationUser`.

     ```csharp
     public async Task<LoginResultDto> RegisterAsync(RegisterRequestDto requestDto)